CONVEX

 Current Macro RegimeSTAGFLATIONDEEPENING

-Analysis from Apr 2, 2026
+Analysis from May 14, 2026

 What Is the Output Gap?

-The output gap is the percentage difference between an economy's actual GDP and its potential GDP — the level of output achievable at full employment of labor and capital without generating accelerating inflation.
+The output gap is the percentage difference between an economy's actual GDP and its potential GDP, the level of output achievable at full employment of labor and capital without generating accelerating inflation.
 A positive output gap (actual > potential) signals an overheating economy where demand exceeds supply capacity, typically generating inflationary pressure.
-A negative output gap (actual < potential) indicates slack — unused labor and capital — which tends to suppress wages and prices.
+A negative output gap (actual < potential) indicates slack, unused labor and capital, which tends to suppress wages and prices.

 Why It Matters for Traders

 Equity investors use the output gap to time sector rotation: positive gap environments favor cyclicals and financials (rising rates, strong nominal growth), while negative gaps favor defensive sectors and long-duration growth stocks (lower rates, earnings scarcity premium).
+Currency traders watch cross-country output gap differentials, a country running a significantly more positive gap than its peers is likely to see earlier and steeper rate hikes, supporting its currency on interest rate differentials.
+In 2022, the U.S. gap turning sharply positive while the eurozone remained more constrained contributed to EUR/USD falling below parity for the first time in 20 years.

 How to Read and Interpret It